WilliamsPanLab/gs/Step4_Fig3/README.md

 ## Bootstrapping/computational steps using masterdf from sample construction

 1. Port masterdf over to Sherlock with scp.
 2. module load R/4.1 on sherlock and open R (terminal).
-Subsequent steps in Fig3_Boots.R
+Subsequent steps in Fig3_Boots.R, which is called to be "sbatched" (slurm equivalent to qsub on SGE) by [this script](https://github.com/WilliamsPanLab/gp/blob/master/Slurm/sbatch_Fig3.sh)
 4. Load needed master dataframe
 5. Glean number of subjects for bootstrapping purposes later
 6. Convert all Child Behavioral Checklist scores of interest to numeric